 The four campus chapels are Catholic, and Mass is offered once each weekday and on Sunday.
 Daily Mass attendance is about 100 students at last count, and the University reports that most of the Catholic undergraduates living on campus attend Sunday Mass.
 At the beginning of students’ freshman year, each residence hall celebrates Mass and students receive a medal of St. Benedict.

-Confession is available each Thursday evening and by appointment.
-There is also Eucharistic Adoration throughout most of Wednesday, on Tuesday afternoons, and on Thursday evenings, Rosary four days a week, and Stations of the Cross during Lent.
+The University has significantly expanded opportunities for Eucharistic Adoration and Confession; the latter is scheduled Monday through Wednesday and by appointment, while Adoration is scheduled for one hour each Monday and Tuesday and much of the day on Wednesday through Friday.
+Students pray the Rosary four days a week.
 Campus ministry hosts retreats for students every semester in their residence halls.
 Lecture series and social events occur frequently to foster spiritual development and discuss moral issues.

 Helping to strengthen students’ spirituality is the Catholic evangelization group FOCUS, which recently was invited to campus.
 FOCUS sponsors several Bible study groups and promotes Eucharistic Adoration.